How to Add Tickets

 - You can always wait to publish to see the difference in your ticket display by clicking the view your event icon when available in the left-hand menu.

 NOTE: Each Ticket now has more options and can be edited after being created with the edit button.
-You can also click on your settings button to see your options under each ticket as follows:
+You can also click on your settings button to see your options under each as follows:

 - Now that all of your tickets are set, it is more convenient to access additional ticket settings in the more options menu.
 Continue to the following steps if these options are needed.